Ben-Bobo/react-fantasy-survivor/README.md

 Navigate to the **Admin** tab and enter the password.
 The password is a famous Survivor host's name.
 You'll know it.

 ---

-## What People Are Saying

-> *"Wow!!
-I am so impressed with this new app!!!
-Over the top user friendly, and high quality data!"*
-> — Lisa

-> *"[this app] is really awesome.
-Does something like this exist or could you start selling these?"*
-> — Meghan

-> *"Cool."*
-> — Abby